evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 You can choose between two types of headlights for the Volkswagen ID.
 Buzz Pro.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 ## Advanced driver assistance systems

 The Volkswagen ID.
-Buzz Pro has several standard and optional driver assistance systems for better safety and comfort.
+Buzz Pro has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

-**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.
+[**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
 ### Safety systems